MichaelYxWang/machine-learning-notes/README.md

 3. Computer Vision Literature Review
 4. Natural Language Processing Literature Review

-My goal is to connect academic formulas and architectures to what I have learned in my previous industry ML internship.
+I want to connect academic formulas and architectures to what I have learned in my previous industry ML internship.